piscinajs/piscina/README.md

 ### Property: `queueSize` (readonly)

 The current number of tasks waiting to be assigned to a Worker thread.

+### Property: `utilization` (readonly)

+A point-in-time ratio comparing the approximate total mean run time of completed tasks to the total runtime capacity of the pool.

+A pools runtime capacity is determined by multiplying the `duration` by the `options.maxThread` count.
+This provides an absolute theoretical maximum aggregate compute time that the pool would be capable of.

+The approximate total mean run time is determined by multiplying the mean run time of all completed tasks by the total number of completed tasks.
+This number represents the approximate amount of time the pool as been actively processing tasks.

+The utilization is then calculated by dividing the approximate total mean run time by the capacity, yielding a fraction between `0` and `1`.

 ### Property: `waitTime` (readonly)